truecharts/website/docs/manual/helm/common/index.md

 ## `podOptions`

-Options that apply to all pods
+Options that apply to all pods, unless overridden at the pod level

 :::note